Sub-Roman Britain: End of Roman rule

 Gildas says that a "council" was convened by Vortigern to find ways of countering the barbarian threat.
 The council opted to hire Saxon mercenaries, following Roman practice.
 After a while these turned against the British and plundered the towns.
-A British leader, Ambrosius Aurelianus, fought against them in a number of battles apparently over a long period.
-Towards the end of this period was the Battle of Mons Badonicus, around 490, which later sources claimed was won by King Arthur, though Gildas does not identify him.
+British leader Ambrosius Aurelianus fought against them in a number of battles apparently over a long period.
+Towards the end of this period was the Battle of Mons Badonicus around 490, which later sources claim was won by King Arthur, though Gildas does not identify him.
 After this there was a long period of peace.
 The British seem to have been in control of England and Wales roughly west of a line from York to Bournemouth.
 The Saxons had control of eastern areas in an arc from East Yorkshire through Lincolnshire and perhaps Nottinghamshire, to East Anglia and South East England.

 Writing in Latin, perhaps about 540, Gildas gives an account of the history of Britain, but the earlier part (for which other sources are available) is severely muddled.
-He castigates five rulers in western Britain – Constantine of Dumnonia, Aurelius Caninus, Vortipor of the Demetae, Cuneglasus and Maglocunus (Mailcun or in later spelling Maelgwn of Gwynedd) – for their sins.
+He castigates five rulers in western Britain – Constantine of Dumnonia, Aurelius Caninus, Vortipor of the Demetae, Cuneglasus and Maglocunus – for their sins.
 He also attacks the British clergy.
 He gives information on the British diet, dress and entertainment.
-He writes that Britons were killed, emigrated or enslaved but gives no idea of numbers.
+He writes that Britons were killed, emigrated or enslaved but gives no numbers.

 In the late 6th century there was another period of Saxon expansion, starting with the capture of Searoburh in 552 by the dynasty that later ruled Wessex, and including entry into the Cotswolds area after the Battle of Deorham (577), though the accuracy of the entries in the Anglo-Saxon Chronicle for this period has been questioned.
 These conquests are often said by modern writers, on no clear evidence, to have separated the Britons of South West England (known later as the West Welsh) from those of Wales.
 (Just after the period being discussed, the Battle of Chester in 611 might have separated the latter from those of the north of England.)
 Until the 570s, Britons were still in control of about half of England and Wales.

 Kingdoms

-Various British kingdoms existed at some point in the period.
+Various Celtic kingdoms existed at some point in the period.
 Some changed their names and some were absorbed by others.
 Not all of their names, especially in the southeast, are known, nor are the details of their political development; some authority structures left from the Roman period may have continued in charge of some areas for some time.
 At times some of the kingdoms were united by a ruler who was an overlord, while wars occurred between others.
 During the period the boundaries are likely to have changed.
 The major ones were: